First component

 Paste this prompt into Claude Code

-Figma spec and Storybook props, then write the component.
+fetches the Figma spec and Storybook props, then writes the component.

 Build the Settings / Card Figma frame as an Atelier UI component.